ben-spector-cc/intermediate-react-rtl/project/project-draft-template.md

 ### Task #1

 - Before we can start writing our tests, we first have to install the necessary modules.
 In your terminal, use `npm` to install the following packages.
-1. @testing-libary/react
+1. `@testing-libary/react`
-2. @testing-library/jest-dom
+2. `@testing-library/jest-dom`
-3. @testing-library/user-event
+3. `@testing-library/user-event`

 Remember to save the packages as a dev dependency by using the `--save-dev` flag.
+Once this is done, head over to the **package.json** file and look at the devDependencies section to confirm that you have installed all the necessary packages.

 ### Hint